mth/yeti/doc/intro.rst

     > fold (+) 0 [4,7,9]
     20 is number

-The ``fold`` is a bit more generic visitor-type iteration function than ``for``, which can be defined very easyle using ``fold``::
+The ``fold`` is a more functional visitor-type iteration function than ``for``, which can be defined very easyle using ``fold``::

     > for' l f = fold \f () l